SmileiPIC/Smilei/doc/Sphinx/task_parallelization.rst

 Task parallelization is a method to spread the computing workload on the many cores of a computer.
-Instead of splitting the *data* accross cores and apply the same task to all these pieces, different *tasks* are split accross the cores sharing the same data.
+Instead of splitting the *data* accross cores and apply the same task to all these pieces, different *tasks* are split accross the cores with the data necessary to complete them.
 This approach can often make the computation faster, especially with non-uniform plasma distributions.

 Task parallelization of macro-particle operations in Smilei (using OpenMP) is published in [Massimo2022]_.